Home « Program « Nurse Family Partnership «

 Population:

-• Status — Actively recruited if they had two risk factors: unmarried,
+• Status — Participants were actively recruited if they had at least two of the following risk factors: unmarried, less than 12 years of education, or unemployed.

-Note: This study used the same sample as Kitzman, et al., 1997 and Olds, et al., 2004.
-Women were randomly assigned to 1 of 4 conditions: free transportation to scheduled prenatal visits only; transportation plus developmental screening and referrals at 6, 12, and 24 months; the above services plus intensive prenatal home visiting services; the above plus continuing nurse visitation through 24 months.
-Mothers were assessed at baseline on a created variable called psychological resources, comprised of intelligence, mental health, self-efficacy, and sense of mastery.
-By the time the child was 9 years old, women visited by a nurse had fewer births and longer intervals between children, used welfare and food stamps for fewer months, and had longer relationships with current partners.
-Researchers matched participants with the National Death index.
-Of the 10 children found to have died, control group children were 4.46 times as likely to have died before the 9-year follow-up and more likely to have died by preventable causes (e.g., Sudden Infant Death syndrome.)
+The purpose of the study was to test the effect of prenatal and infancy home visits by nurses on mothers’ fertility and children’s functioning 7 years after the program ended at child age 2.
+Participants were randomly assigned to one of four conditions: free transportation to scheduled prenatal visits only; transportation plus developmental screening and referrals at 6, 12, and 24 months; the above services plus intensive prenatal home visiting services; and the above plus continuing nurse visitation through 24 months [now called Nurse Family Partnership (NFP)].
+Measures utilized include the Computerized Diagnostic Interview Schedule for Children, the Social Competence Scale, the Social Health Profile, the Teacher Observation of Child Adjustment Revised, children’s academic school records, and mothers were assessed at baseline on a created variable called psychological resources, which was comprised of intelligence, mental health, self-efficacy, and sense of mastery.
+Results indicate that by the time the child was 9 years old, women visited by a nurse had fewer births and longer intervals between children, used welfare and food stamps for fewer months, and had longer relationships with current partners.
+Researchers matched participants with the National Death index, of the 10 children found to have died, control group children were 4.46 times more likely to have died before the 9-year follow-up and more likely to have died by preventable causes (e.g., sudden infant death syndrome).
+Limitations include reliance on self-reported measures, program impact on childhood mortality does not reach conventional levels of statistical significance, and some of the outcomes are not independent of one another.

 Type of Study: Randomized controlled trial